DennisD2/bkunix/readme.md

 Their original readme is [here](old_bkunix/README).

-I took their work (mainly cross compile environment) and started again with the old, original LSX tapes/drives that were found in Paul Zacharys Garage.
+I took their work (mainly cross compile environment) and started again with the old, original LSX tape/drive images that were found in Paul Zacharys Garage.
 These contained most parts of the original LSX Unix with sourcecode.